 Let’s continue with our series by touching on a few more house styles!

 The term ‘Tudor’ is mildly historically inaccurate; one might assume that it refers to the typical buildings found during the Tudor Dynasty in 1500s England.
-In r...
+In reality, Tudor house style is in reference to the tudor revival or medieval revival structures popular in the United States.
+The term is certainly more broad than other h...
 [MORE]

 It’s no news that homes exist in many shapes and sizes.
 The varying features can help categorize properties into existing styles that help differentiate one from another.
 Each style has their own notable highlights as well as things that may attract or deter prospective buyers.